Prehistory Museum, Echternach: Opening hours

 From 1 April to 15 November, the museum is open from 10 am to 12 noon and from 2 pm to 5 pm every day except Mondays.
 In July and August, it is open from 10 am to 5 pm without a break.
+The museum also participates in the annual Museum Night, when museums across Luxembourg open late and put on special events.